Home -> Filing Your Return -> Donations Tax Credit -> Donation Tax Credit Rates -> 2023 Rates

 Due to the Ontario surtaxes, the effective tax rate for donations over $200 is 13.39% for taxable incomes over $86,698, and 17.41% for taxable incomes over $102,135.

 (3) AB's highest income tax rate is 15%, but it sets a rate of 21% for donations over $200.
 Private Member's Bill 202 received Royal Assent in late 2022, increasing the donation tax credit rate for the first $200 of a charitable donation to 60% instead of 10%.
-This measure was included in the Alberta 2023 Budget.
+This measure was included in the Alberta 2023 Budget, and the 60% rate is in effect starting January 1, 2023.

 (4) QC does not use the lowest tax rate of 16% for the first $200 of donations, but the middle tax rate of 20%.
 The $262 federal donation tax credit is, in effect, reduced by the federal tax abatement of 16.5%.
 These reductions are shown separately above because they are separate from the tax credit on the tax return.
 The Quebec 2016 Budget introduced proposals that now provide, starting with the 2017 taxation year, a 25.75% (previously 24%) tax credit rate for donations over $200, to the extent that the taxpayer has taxable income which attracts tax at the 25.75% personal income tax rate.
 The limitation on donations of 75% of income was eliminated for Quebec for the 2016 and later taxation years.